 Content marketing has been a buzzword for a while and with good reason.
-It does not only provide material for your day to day marketing such as your social media and your email marketing.
+Not only does it provide material for your day-to-day marketing such as your social media and your email marketing.
 Blogging in particular is a great long-term asset for your business.

 How to reuse older posts in your content marketing long-term

-Make sure that you not only share your posts as soon as they are written.
-Keep sharing older still relevant posts on a regular basis.
-This not only gives you content for your social media and email marketing efforts, it also keeps driving traffic to relevant content on your website.
+We should all be sharing our new posts as soon as they are written.
+The secret is to also keep sharing older still relevant posts on a regular basis.
+Not only does this give you content for your social media and email marketing efforts, it also keeps driving traffic to relevant content on your website.
 This makes your blog posts work harder.

-Don’t naturally assume that all your social media followers will have read your posts already.
-The way social media algorithms work is that your posts are only shown to a small percentage of your followers.
-And only some of them will have the time to click through to your post, even if they are interested.
-Your post also might not be of interest at the time you write it, but six months down the line it might be just what some of your audience are looking for.
+It’s easy to fall into the trap of assuming all your social media followers will have read all of your posts already.
+Social media algorithms mean that only a relatively small percentage of your followers will be shown your content.
+Only some of them will have the time to click to your post, even if they are interested.
+Your post also might not be of interest at the time you write it, but six months down the line, it might be just what some of your audience are looking for.

 You can manually pick different articles to reshare, or you can use automated systems such as Social Jukebox (affiliate link) to share and reshare your existing content.
 Social Jukebox will let you collate posts into a library.
 The content then gets shared to your social media platform of choice according to your desired schedule.
 In addition, the customer service is fantastic.
 And it’s great value at less than £10 per month ($12.99) for the basic package which is enough for most small businesses.
 I definitely recommend them whole-heartedly, which is why the link is an affiliate link.
 This means I get a small percentage of their revenue should you decide to sign up for it.

 Are you resharing existing blog posts to maximise your content marketing efforts?
 If not, start doing so now, you can only benefit from it.